-Process Advisory commission proposes initial plan for both House and Senate districts For both House and Senate districts, the state Legislature must either approve the plan or substitute another plan that complies with standards applied to the Board Governor can veto the plan State Supreme Court has exclusive jurisdiction of legislative apportionment and may review a plan if five or more individuals petition State-Level Criteria Ranked: No Compactness Contiguity Follow county boundaries and other political subdivisions when practicable Preserve communities of interest as defined by the state when practicable Public Hearings Board is given power to hold public hearings, but such hearings are not required Timing Draft proposal of House and Senate districts must be finalized by the Board by July 1 of the year following the census Where a House district divides a city or town, that municipality's board of civil authority may, before Aug.
+- Advisory commission proposes initial plan for both House and Senate districts - For both House and Senate districts, the state Legislature must either approve the plan or substitute another plan that complies with standards applied to the Board - Governor can veto the plan - State Supreme Court has exclusive jurisdiction of legislative apportionment and may review a plan if five or more individuals petition

+- Compactness - Contiguity - Follow county boundaries and other political subdivisions when practicable - Preserve communities of interest as defined by the state when practicable

+Board is given power to hold public hearings, but such hearings are not required

+- Draft proposal of House and Senate districts must be finalized by the Board by July 1 of the year following the - Where a House district divides a city or town, that municipality's board of civil authority may, before Aug.
 1 of the same year, recommend alternative district lines in line with standards applied to the Board.
 The Board must review and consider any such plans and prepare a final proposal to submit to the Legislature by Aug.
 15

 Vermont has only 1 congressional district (through 2020).
-Projected after reapportionment: No change through 2020.
-Projected after reapportionment: 11 or 12
+Projected after reapportionment: No change